backstage/backstage/docs/features/software-catalog/descriptor-format.md

 This list will also be used in the frontend to display to the user so you can potentially search and group templates by these tags.

+### `metadata.annotations.[backstage.io/hours-saved]` [optional]

+The approximate number of hours (as a YAML string) representing the amount of time saved when someone uses this template.

+Can be used in combination with the `backstage.io/source-template` annotation, or analytics data, to calculate how much time has been saved through the use of the Scaffolder plugin.

 ### `spec.type` [required]